tomf247/ShareTracker/README.md

 - Full validation of user input values.
 - Tested on multiple browsers and device types both locally and deployed version.

+## Linting

+As of this writing the website www.pep8online.com is not running.
+Therefore linting was performed in the VS Code (Gitpod) environment using the *pycodestyle* addon.
+It caught several errors in my code regarding spacing, commas, line-spacing etc. These were duly corrected and the application re-tested.
+The only remaining errors relate to **line too-long** warnings but they are Django functions and statements, and not Python statements written by myself..

 ## Bugs

 - No known bugs.